harishkarthiktk/publicUtilities/README.md

 Random utilities that I have written for various functions

-# pytest cache directory #

-This directory contains data from the pytest's cache plugin, which provides the `--lf` and `--ff` options, as well as the `cache` fixture.

-**Do not** commit this to version control.

-See [the docs](https://docs.pytest.org/en/stable/how-to/cache.html) for more information.
 # Flask File Server
 A self-hosted Flask-based utility for quickly transferring files between machines without needing to set up FTP or SMB shares.

 ---

 ## Current Features
 - **File Browser UI**: Explore folder structure starting from a configurable `serveFolder`
 - **Folder Support**: Nested directories are rendered and navigable
 - **File Download**: Any listed file can be downloaded via the web UI